briankoser/sfc-listeners-guide/episodes/0132-interview-with-ethan-erway-author-of-the-michael-belmont-books.md

 He was previously an Air Force nuclear missile technician, is now a safety technician.

-His {% workTitle "Bleeding Star Chronicles" %} are YA sci-fi novellas that he imagined as "{% workTitle "Firefly" %} meets {% workTitle "LOST" %}".
+His {% work "Bleeding Star Chronicles" %} are YA sci-fi novellas that he imagined as "{% work "Firefly" %} meets {% work "LOST" %}".

-His {% workTitle "Michael Belmont" %} novels are YA fantasy he describes as "{% workTitle "Indiana Jones" %} meets {% workTitle "Harry Potter" %}".
+His {% work "Michael Belmont" %} novels are YA fantasy he describes as "{% work "Indiana Jones" %} meets {% work "Harry Potter" %}".

 It's a planned seven book series.
 Two are out now, one is coming at the end of the year. <q class="archivist inline">Only three books were ever released.</q>